Skip to content

 A fixed-rate home equity loan is a lump-sum second mortgage secured by your home.

 You borrow a specific amount upfront and repay it through fixed monthly payments over a set term.
-Because the loan is secured by your home equity, rates are often lower than those on unsecured debt.
+Because the loan is secured by your home equity, rates may be lower than rates on unsecured debt such as credit cards or personal loans.

-Unlike a HELOC, a fixed-rate home equity loan does not let you borrow, repay, and borrow again.
-You receive one loan amount at closing and begin repaying principal and interest right away.
+Unlike a HELOC, a fixed-rate home equity loan does not let you borrow, repay and borrow again.
+You receive one loan amount at closing and begin repaying principal and interest based on the loan terms.

-That structure makes it more predictable than a HELOC, but it does not reduce the underlying risk of pledging your home as collateral.
+That structure makes it more predictable than a HELOC, but it does not remove the risk of using your home as collateral.

-When A Fixed-Rate Home Equity Loan For Debt Consolidation May Make Sense
+When A Home Equity Loan For Debt Consolidation May Make Sense

-A fixed-rate home equity loan may be worth considering when the numbers clearly favor it and your repayment discipline is strong.
+A fixed-rate home equity loan may be worth considering when the numbers clearly favor it and your repayment plan is realistic.

 It may fit best when:

-That strategy is usually more defensible when you're solving a defined debt problem and using the loan as a structured payoff tool, not as a way to create short-term breathing room while continuing the same spending habits.
+This strategy is usually more defensible when you are solving a defined debt problem and using the loan as a structured payoff tool.
+It is riskier when it creates short-term breathing room while the underlying budget issue continues.

-When A Fixed-Rate Home Equity Loan For Debt Consolidation Is Often A Bad Idea
+When A Home Equity Loan For Debt Consolidation May Be A Poor Fit

-Risks Of Using A Fixed-Rate Home Equity Loan For Debt Consolidation
+Risks Of Using A Home Equity Loan For Debt Consolidation

 Your Home Becomes The Collateral

-You Are Replacing Flexible Unsecured Debt With A Long-Term Mortgage-Style Obligation
+You Are Replacing Flexible Unsecured Debt With A Mortgage-Style Obligation

-A lower rate can make the payment look manageable, but stretching repayment over many years can keep debt around longer than expected.
+A lower rate can make the payment look manageable, but a home equity loan is a long-term installment loan.
+If you stretch repayment over many years, the debt may stay with you longer than expected.

 Upfront Fees Can Reduce The Savings